-Rosa is the founder and director of Make A Scene, which has been delivering her unique brand of theatre, performance technique, and training to schools, educators, and theatre professionals since 2004.
-She conducts Commedia dell’Arte Workshops in schools and for theatre educators through Drama Victoria, La Mama Learning, Deakin University, The Fairfax Youth Initiative and Melbourne Theatre Company Education.
-As a valued and respected member of the profession, Rosa has been elected onto the Drama Victoria Committee and is very proud to be supporting theatre education with this wonderful organisation.
-She is also thrilled to have been invited onto the board of Lab Kelpie An Australian New Writing Theatre Company.
+Rosa is the Artistic Director of Make A Scene, which has been delivering her unique brand of theatre, performance technique, and training to schools, educators, and theatre professionals since 2004.
+She conducts Commedia dell’Arte workshops in schools and for theatre educators through Drama Victoria, La Mama Learning, Deakin University, VATI (Victorian Association for Teachers of Italian), The Fairfax Youth Initiative and Melbourne Theatre Company Education.
+As a valued and respected member of the profession, Rosa was elected onto the Drama Victoria Committee of Management (2017-2019) and proudly supports theatre education through this wonderful organisation.
+She is also thrilled to be on the board of, Lab Kelpie: An Australian New Writing Theatre Company as an education advisor to the Artistic Director.

-Rosa’s physical theatre training in Jacques Lecoq Technique with Norman Taylor (Movement Theatre Studio, New York) heavily influenced her teaching style and approach to performance creation.
-She has studied Commedia dell’Arte with Venezia InScena (Venice, Italy) and with commedia Master, Antonio Fava.
-As well as gaining her teaching degree from Deakin University, Rosa also trained in Uta Hagen technique (HB Studio, New York) and with Patsy Rodenburg (Michael Howard Studios, New York).
-Rosa has created and directed original Commedia dell’Arte shows for Make A Scene including: ‘Fooling in Love’ (2017) and ‘Venice in Love’ (2014), which have been touring schools nationally for the past eight years and have received glowing testimonials.
+Rosa’s physical theatre training in Jacques Lecoq Technique with Norman Taylor (Movement Theatre Studio, New York) heavily influenced and inspired her teaching style and approach to performance creation.
+She studied Commedia dell’Arte with Venezia InScena (Venice, Italy) and with commedia Master, Antonio Fava and recently trained in Bouffon with Lecoq trained Master teacher, Giovanni Fusetti.
+As well as gaining her Bachelor of Arts / Bachelor of Teaching from Deakin University, Rosa also trained in Teaching Uta Hagen Teaching technique (HB Studio, New York) and Shakespeare and voice with Patsy Rodenburg (Michael Howard Studios, New York).
+She has created and directed several original Commedia dell’Arte shows for Make A Scene which tour schools nationally and have received glowing testimonials.

 As well as devising shows for Make A Scene, Rosa was Production Assistant on the original Tony Award winning musical, ‘Avenue Q’ (The Vineyard Theatre, New York).
 Her performance credits include: ‘Le Beatrici’ (Directed by Laurence Strangio) and a collaboration with Margherita Peluso on a grotesque bouffon satire, ‘The Devil Wears Pashmina and You?’
 Elf Teatro, (Milan, Italy).